yujonglee/blog/posts/canary.md

 Detailed docs can be found [here](https://docs.getcanary.dev/intro/concepts), but we will cover some of them here.

-### Example 1: Popup based on user intent
+### Example 1: Callout based on user intent

-Since search bar is where you capture user's intent, there's many ways to optimize for your use-case.
+Since search bar is where you capture user's intent, there's many ways to optimize for specific use-case.
 `Callout` is one example of this.

 Let's say your product is open-core, and you're particularly interested in users who want to use **enterprise** features that require paid license.